Martial Arts Like Tai Chi

 Aikido uses the opponent's force against him and relies on fluid circular movements.
 This form of defense requires a riding force, not a hard bucking force, so the actions are definitely going to resemble Tai Chi.

-Foot maneuvers and arm and hand movement circle around the opponent and upset his base, taking him off his feet and placing him in a comprising position or slamming him into hard objects.
+Foot maneuvers and arm and hand movements circle around the opponent and upset his base, taking him off his feet and placing him in a comprising position or slamming him into hard objects.
 The idea is not to go force against force, negative into negative, but to go with the attacker and put him down and out.

-Kenpo has both linear and circular movements and emphasizes continuity of motion, which means movement must flow and not end until the fight is finished.
+Kenpo has both linear and circular movements and emphasizes the continuity of motion, which means movement must flow and not end until the fight is finished.
 In this way, it bewilders the opponent and is rapid and overwhelming.
 So, the actions of Kenpo are very similar to Tai Chi.
-It also has elements derived from Tai Chi's cousin arts from China, like Choy Li Fut and the southeast Asian arts that are heavily influenced by Chinese boxing, like silat and others.
+It also has elements derived from Tai Chi's cousin arts from China, like Choy Li Fut, and the southeast Asian arts that are heavily influenced by Chinese boxing, like silat and others.
 Because so many arts are interrelated, you end up seeing a striking similarity between Tai Chi and arts like Kenpo.

-All of these arts mentioned have elements similar to Tai Chi: Heavy emphasis on circular fluid movement, use of locks and throws, use of strikes and kicks, and what is generally termed a soft style.
+All of these arts mentioned have elements similar to Tai Chi: heavy emphasis on circular fluid movement, use of locks and throws, use of strikes and kicks, and what is generally termed a soft style.
 While they differ in approach, some more aggressive, some more yielding, the principle of redirection and bewilderment remains intact.
-The idea is to move deceptively and continuously to upset the balance of the opponent and to catch him off guard.
+The idea is to move deceptively and continuously to upset the balance of the opponent and catch him off guard.
 This can only really be done with circular movement that rides his force and brings him down.
 This is the common ground that these arts have with Tai Chi.